zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "parseNodeInformationFrame" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeInformationFrame(buffer: Buffer, isLongRange?: boolean): NodeInformationFrame;
+export function parseNodeInformationFrame(buffer: Uint8Array, isLongRange?: boolean): NodeInformationFrame;

 // Warning: (ae-missing-release-tag) "parseNodeProtocolInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeProtocolInfo(buffer: Buffer, offset: number, isLongRange?: boolean): NodeProtocolInfo;
+export function parseNodeProtocolInfo(buffer: Uint8Array, offset: number, isLongRange?: boolean): NodeProtocolInfo;

 // Warning: (ae-missing-release-tag) "parseNodeProtocolInfoAndDeviceClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function parseNodeProtocolInfoAndDeviceClass(buffer: Buffer, isLongRange?: boolean): {
+export function parseNodeProtocolInfoAndDeviceClass(buffer: Uint8Array, isLongRange?: boolean): {
     info: NodeProtocolInfoAndDeviceClass;
     bytesRead: number;
 };